-Intimate museum featuring works by noted American & European artists & rotating special exhibitions.
+The Muskegon Museum of Art has several works by noted American & European artists with rotating special exhibitions.

 Unruly Brewing Company-360 W Western Ave, Muskegon, Offering a wide range of craft beer styles as well as an outdoor beer garden, live music and free brewery tours anytime.
 Try their pizzas!!
 YUM!

 Pigeon Hill Brewing Company-500 W Western Ave Suite 1, Muskegon